Sustainable and versatile social and health care

 Well-being is approached through a holistic view of human beings and society.
 The important elements include participation, functional ability, performance and empowerment of people.
 Our current themes include:

-- Promotion of functional ability and engagement
+- Promotion of health, well-being, functional capacity and inclusion

 Laurea as part of the national and international collaboration network